 To Blue Grotto from Cruise Port

-There are three options to get to Blue Grotto from Valletta Cruise Port which is also called Valletta Waterfront:
+There are three options to get to Blue Grotto in Malta from Valletta Cruise Port which is also called Valletta Waterfront:

 Option 1: By Taxi